-Based on the findings from Baymard Institute’s 28,000 hours of large-scale e-commerce usability and User Experience (UX) testing, Baymard will conduct an in-depth UX audit of your e-commerce site.
+Based on the findings from Baymard Institute’s 71,000+ hours of User Experience (UX) research, Baymard will conduct an in-depth UX audit of your site.

 A ‘Full-Site UX audit’ includes: